pipeloluwadebayo/pipeloluwadebayo/README.md

 I'm a Cloud support engineer currently supporting Microsoft Azure resources at [Tek Experts](https://www.tek-experts.com/) on behalf of Microsoft.
 I support the following services

+- Azure Container Apps
+- Web App for Containers
-- App Service Availability and Performance
+- Availability and Performance
-- App Service Configuration and Management
+- Configuration and Management
-- App Service Authentication
+- Authentication
-- App Service Networking
+- Networking
-- App Service Domains and DNS
+- Domains and DNS
-- App Service Certificates
+- Certificates
 - App Service on Linux
 - App Service Environments(ASE)
 - Azure Function App
-- Azure Container Apps
-- Web App for Containers
 - Static Web Apps

 In addition to my passion for cloud computing, I'm also a web developer with a love for building beautiful and functional websites.